fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 2. Follow the on-screen instructions.

+### Pending hosts
+Some time after you purchase a Mac through Apple or an authorized reseller, but before it has been set up, the Mac will appear in ABM as in transit.
+When the Mac appears in ABM, it will also appear in Fleet with **MDM status** set to "Pending."
+After the new host is set up, the **MDM Status** will change to "On" and the host will be assigned to the default team.

 ### Default team

-MacOS hosts purchases through Apple or authorized resellers will automatically enroll to the default team in Fleet when they're first unboxed.
-This means that Fleet will enforce the default team's settings on these hosts.
+All automatically-enrolled hosts will be assigned to a default team of your choosing after they are unboxed and set up.
+If no default team is set, then the host will be placed in the "No Teams" category.
+The host will receive the configurations and behaviors set for that team.

 > After a host enrolls it can be transferred to a different team.
 Learn how [here](./Teams.md#transfer-hosts-to-a-team).
 Transferring a host automatically enforces the new team's settings and removes the old team's settings.